kgish/gishtech.com/README.md

 I built the whole site using ember.js v2.5.0, bootstrap, liquid-fire, velocity, random-shuffle and other fun stuff.

-For those interested, the real mccoy can be viewed online at [gishtech.com](http://www.gishtech.com).
+For those interested, the real McCoy can be viewed online at [gishtech.com](http://www.gishtech.com).

 ![](public/assets/images/screenshot-banner-index.png?raw=true | width=400)